 When a new workspace is created, it will initially be automatically assigned a name 'Workspace xyz', where xyz is the serial number of the newly created workspace.
-You may change the workspace name at any time afterwards using Save or Save As.
-You can also rename the file in your file system - SEAMCAT will recognise the new name when loading the workspace.
+The workspace name may be changed at any time afterwards using Save or Save As.
+The file in your file system can also be renamed - SEAMCAT will recognise the new name when loading the workspace.

-You can have several workspaces open at the same time – different workspaces are shown as tabs at the top of the user interface.
-The size and position of the SEAMCAT subpanel graphical user interface (GUI) is minatained when you switch from one workspace to another for ease of comparison of workspaces.
+Several workspaces can be open at the same time – different workspaces are shown as tabs at the top of the user interface.
+The size and position of the SEAMCAT subpanel graphical user interface (GUI) is minatained when switching from one workspace to another for ease of comparison between workspaces.